alfonsobries/vue-tailwind-docs/content/workflow.md

 ```

 <t-alert :variant="{ error: false, success: true}" show>
-  This message was harcoded and should have the `success` variant since success is truthy.
+  This message was hardcoded and should have the `success` variant since success is truthy.
 </t-alert>

 ## Working with classes

-The `classes` prop have a similar behaviour as default `class` attribute, this means that it accepts the classes in the the same syntax that [Vue accepts](https://vuejs.org/v2/guide/class-and-style.html), (also when you define the classes in the global template)
+The `classes` prop have similar behavior as default `class` attribute, this means that it accepts the classes in the same syntax that [Vue accepts](https://vuejs.org/v2/guide/class-and-style.html), (also when you define the classes in the global template)

 ### Single tag elements